OWN A SEAWEED FARM

-1) We are offering two options to own a Seaweed farm in 2021, firstly complete ownership costing approximately £45k, (in an area of your choice) run by you with our help.
-We will advise you through the setting up phase and help plan the infrastructure and laying of equipment, including bottom weights / Eco weights / anchors, buoys, floats, lines and importantly supplying 1 Km of seeded seaweed lines in 100m lengths to go onto the growing lines.
+1) We are offering two options to own a Seaweed farm in 2022, firstly complete ownership with a cost of POA, (in an area of your choice) run by you with our help.
+We will advise you through the setting up phase and help plan the infrastructure and laying of equipment, including bottom weights / Eco weights / anchors, buoys, floats, lines and importantly supplying 1km of seeded seaweed lines in 100m lengths to go onto the growing lines.

-Also licencing paperwork and legal documents, harvesting and the sale of your seaweed (site approval subject to surveys).
+Also help with the licencing paperwork and legal documents, advice on harvesting and the sale of your seaweed (site approval is subject to surveys).
 A licence to farm seaweed is valid for five years after which it will need to be renewed.
 The cost of the licence and payments to the MMO or NRW or Marine Scotland and the Crown Estate are not included.

-2) The second more popular choice is to have your 10 x 100m seaweed lines run alongside ours Pembrokeshire, so we can do the day to day work, checking on buoys and lines where required, checking water quality and temperature and the growth rate of the seaweed.
-Also help with finding buyers or selling through us and we can harvest the seaweed for you.
-The 2021 investment is currently the same for both options £45k.
-2021 Opportunities are now closed.
+2) The second more popular choice is to have your 10 x 100m seaweed lines run alongside one of ours sites, so we can do the day-to-day work, checking on buoys and lines where required, checking water quality and temperature and the growth rate of the seaweed.
+Also help with finding buyers or selling through us, and we can harvest the seaweed for you.
+The starting price for ten lines is £52,000.

 Growth, Profit and Returns

-The current price for wet seaweed (Kelp) for human consumption is up to £4 per kilogram - a 100m line will give you around 1000 -1200 Kg of wet seaweed, some lines may be less some maybe more.
+The current price for wet seaweed (Kelp) for human consumption is £2.50 - £3 per kilogram - a 100m line will give you around 1000 -1200 Kg of wet seaweed, some lines may be less some maybe more.

-If the seaweed was dried it would command a higher price but obviously there will be a cost in drying and transporting the seaweed.
-We can also help you find a buyer or sell it for you.
+If the seaweed was dried it would command a higher price, but obviously there would be a cost in drying and transporting the seaweed.
+We can also help you find a buyer, or sell it for you.
 We are also working on innovative ways to preserve the seaweed in bulk once harvested.

 Our own seaweeds are destined for food production, bio plastic, fertiliser, biochar, plant fibre clothing and a substitute to cotton products.
-Other uses for UK seaweed are - Animal feed, Bio-Fuel, Fibres for materials.
+Other uses for UK seaweed are - Animal feed, Bio-Fuel, Bio stimulants.